 The Slovak multi-pillar pension system is not quite favorable for savers.
-Pillar II suffers from constant changes and significant political risk therefore not only arises from diverging political opinions on the pension system but also from the changes in private pension schemes in neighboring countries (Poland, Hungary, Czech Republic), who effectively diminished (or even destroyed) Pillar II schemes in favor of state PAYG schemes.
+Pillar II suffers from constant changes and significant political risk therefore not only arises from diverging political opinions on the pension system.
+The new phenomena in Slovak pension system is the pension populism, where political parties tries into revert stabilization features and weaken the pension savings schemes in favour of PAYG scheme.